So… you married a person with kids. Now what?! Blended Family Marriage Tips!

 On the flip side, maybe while you were dating you had a front row seat to the blended family chaos.
 You saw exactly what the situation at hand was, and felt confident you could handle it.
 Or maybe you didn’t think you could handle it, but hoped it would get better with time.

 You don’t want to seem disinterested, but you also don’t want to come across as high-conflict.
 You’re conflicted, confused, and are seeking clarity… perhaps with a little help from your good friend Pinot Noir.

 Regardless of your situation, marrying into a blended family is a lot to swallow.
-If you’re a newlywed suddenly thinking, “What did I get myself into?!” then this message is for you!
+If you’re a newlywed suddenly thinking, “What did I get myself into?!” then these blended family marriage tips are for you!

 1. Observe First.

 Just like in a new position at work, it’s best that you assess the situation before offering your opinion.
 If it was just you and your partner merging lives, you would be 50% of the equation in all decision making.
 Now, you are considerably less… at least in the beginning.